 Note: Even though the Prerequisites give instructions for installing Docker on Ubuntu 16.04, the docker commands in this article should work on other operating system as long as Docker is installed.
-Although we can install Docker Compose from the official Ubuntu repositories, it is several minor version behind the latest release, so we’ll install Docker Compose from the Docker GitHub repository.
-The command below is slightly different than the one you'll find on the Releases page.
+Although we can install Docker Compose from the official Ubuntu repositories, it is several minor version behind the latest release, so we’ll install Docker Compose from the Docker’s GitHub repository.
+The command below is slightly different than the one you’ll find on the Releases page.
 By using the

 -o flag to specify the output file first rather than redirecting the output, this syntax avoids running into a permission denied error caused when using